jfreyss/spirit/README.md

-# Spirit: LIMS for study / biosample
+# SPIRIT: a LIMS for study / biosample research
-Spirit is a study/biosample management application for drug discovery research
+Spirit is a study/biosample management application for drug discovery research, which is developed and maintained by Actelion Pharmaceuticals Ltd.

 More infos are available on the Spirit site: https://jfreyss.github.io/spirit/